Sanzinia madagascariensis: Reproduction

 Ovoviviparous, females give birth to up to 12 young at a time, each about 15 inches (38 cm) in length.

 When females become gravid, their skin color darkens.
 This adaptation provides increased heat absorption for the developing young.
 After giving birth, the color returns to normal as soon as the female next sheds her skin.
 Neonates are a bright red that may warn predators to "stay away", while simultaneously providing camouflage among brightly colored treetop flowers.

 Taxonomy

 When Kluge (1991) moved Sanzinia madagascariensis (A.M.C.
 Duméril & Bibron, 1844) to Boa together with Acrantophis madagascariensis (A.M.C.
 Duméril & Bibron, 1844), it resulted in homonymy.
-To fix this nomenclatural problem, he proposed the specific name manditra as a replacement for S. madagascariensis.
+To fix this nomenclatural problem, he proposed the specific name mandrita as a replacement for S. madagascariensis.

 It has since been shown that the Madagascar boids and the ones of the genus Boa do not form a monophyletic group, so that the lumping of Sanzinia, Acrantophis and Boa was incorrect, and the name Sanzinia madagascariensis is therefore the correct name for this species.